User Experience Is a Wave Not a Splash

 - What is the goal of the user?

 We compile the answers to these questions to create a Persona that describes the types of users of the system.
 Personas are not system roles or job titles.
 They are just groups of similar types of users with common characteristics that we can use to design the user experience.

 Consider the image below for example.

 Frequently we will identify 2 – 3 different personas for a client requirement.
-Then depending on the commonality of the personas and constraints of the project we may jointly decide with the client that final output must support multiple personas.
+Then depending on the commonality of the personas and constraints of the project, we may jointly decide with the client that the final output must support multiple personas.
 When that happens, we will complete the remaining steps below for each of the critical personas.
-For this example we are only considering one persona.
+For this example, we are only considering one persona.

 3. User Journey Mapping

 Next, we begin to map out the user journey for the persona.
-The User Journey traces the desired path of the user’s experience and considers both in system and out of system actions.
+The User Journey traces the desired path of the user’s experience and considers both in-the-system and out-of-system actions.
 It answers questions like:

 - How does the user start?

 - How does the user accomplish his goal?